ahawkz/giphy-api/README.md

 ## Ongoing Project Updates
 * Mobile UI upgrades
 * Copy link to clipboard instead of directing user away from app
+* Use font awesome for icons instead of svg
 * Updating axios call to use async/await
 * Further code split
+* Incorporate animations
+* Improve page performance